4dcu-be/DeckLock/README.md

 ## Legal

 Decklock is unofficial Fan Content.
-The literal and graphical information presented in this project about Gwent, KeyForge and
+The literal and graphical information presented in this project about Flesh and Blood, Gwent, KeyForge and
-Magic: The Gathering, are copyright of CDPR, Fantasy Flight Games and Wizards of the Coast, LLC, a subsidiary of Hasbro, Inc. respectively.
+Magic: The Gathering, are copyright of Legend Story Studios, CDPR, Fantasy Flight Games and Wizards of the Coast, LLC, a subsidiary of Hasbro, Inc. respectively.
 DeckLock and 4DCu.be are not produced by, endorsed by, supported by, or affiliated with any of these entities.